SerenityOS/yaksplained/README.md

 ![yakking](https://cdn.discordapp.com/emojis/900686373844025364.png)

 Created by networkException on October 21th, 2021.
-Reason: sin-ack welcomed Andreas back with "welcome back king".
-Andreas responded with "right back at you yak king" which sin-ack responded to with "🦬 👑".
+Reason: Agni welcomed Andreas back with "welcome back king".
+Andreas responded with "right back at you yak king" which Agni responded to with "🦬 👑".

 ### Yakkiss: /ʘ/